cp3402-students/CP3402-Team11-environment/wp_data/wp-content/plugins/insert-php/readme.txt

 6. Adding a snippet shortcode to a text widget

 == Changelog ==
+= 2.2.2 =
+- Fixed: Disabled wpautop for snippets
+- Fixed: Added compatibility with plugin Robin image optimizer

+= 2.2.1 =
+- Warning: Support for the old shortcodes ([insert_php]) has been discontinued for new users.
+Users who have upgraded from version 1.3.0 still have support [insert_php].
+- Fixed: Removed warnings about support for old shortcodes for new users.
+- Fixed: Сkeditor editor over the code editor, the issue is related to The Rex theme
+- Fixed: Warning Invalid argument supplied for foreach().
+(It’s the warning in plugin insert-php (method getMetaOption) because get_post_meta could return non-array value if $single is true.)
+- Fixed: Some users lost the code editor
+- Fixed: Infinite redirect after updating or installing a plugin
+- Fixed: Infinite redirect on multisites
+- Added: New snippet type: Html.
+Perfect for you if you do not use php code.
+- Added: New snippet type: JavaScript
+- Added: New snippet type: Css
+- Added: JS and CSS snippets can be asset as external files
+- Added: Compatible with Wordpress 5.2
+- Added: Multisite support
+- Added: Premium plugin support added
+- Added: Added setting: "Complete Uninstall".
+When the plugin is deleted from the Plugins menu, also delete all snippets and plugin settings.- Added: Added setting: "Complete Uninstall".
+When the plugin is deleted from the Plugins menu, also delete all snippets and plugin settings.
+- Added: Added setting: "Support old shortcodes [insert_php]".
+If you used our plugin from version 1.3.0, then you could use the old shortcodes [insert_php][/insert_php]; from version 2.2.0 we disabled this type of shortcodes by default, as their use is not safe.
+If you still want to execute your php code via [insert_php][/insert_php] shortcodes, you can enable this option.
+- Added: Added setting: "Keep the HTML entities, don't convert to its character".
+If you want to use an HTML entity in your code (for example > or "), but the editor keeps on changing them to its equivalent character (> and " for the previous example), then you might want to enable this option.

 = 2.1.91 =
 - Fixed: some users were redirected to about page an infinite number of times
 - Fixed: safe mode did not work, since it could be started only after the snippet